frankoemig/vital-signs-demo/input/pagecontent/bloodpressure.md

 **Open Questions:**

 * Should we better use components instead of extensions?
+See the second profile...

 #### Step 4b: Template (with CDA)